 How to Create Moderated Jitsi Meetings

-Jitsi Moderated Meetings is a free service which allows you to create a room where you decide who will be moderators or regular guests.
+Jitsi Moderated Meetings are rooms where you decide who will be moderators or regular guests.

 - Visit https://Moderated.jitsi.net in your browser.